emilyruby1/BINF5507-Materials/Assignment_2/README.md

 # Dataset preprocessing chol and num columns

 # splitting train and test sets for regression and classification then standarizing daat using StandardScaler

+# processing for an ElasticNet regression model to evaluate each model performace on test data